aeturrell/occupationcoder/README.md

 if __name__ == '__main__':
     myCoder.codejobrow('Physicist','Calculations of the universe','Professional scientific')
 ```
+The ```if``` statement is required because the code is parallelised.
 Note that you can leave some of the fields blank and the algorithm will still return a SOC code.

 To run the code on a file (eg csv name 'job_file.csv') with structure